Compare

 What are "Nucleic Acid Building Blocks" and does the research support adding them?

 Nucleic acid building blocks are nucleosides and nucleotides — molecular components of DNA and RNA.
-In 2024, PerfectAmino added seven of them to its formula: Uridine, Adenosine Triphosphate (ATP), Thymidine, Adenine, 2'-Deoxyadenosine, 2'-Deoxyguanosine, and 2'-Deoxycytidine.
-BodyHealth claims these additions "optimize the actual utilization system for the synthesis of protein" and calls this "the first advance in protein synthesis in decades."
-However, BodyHealth has not published or cited any peer-reviewed clinical study demonstrating that adding these compounds to an EAA supplement improves protein synthesis or amino acid utilization in humans.
-Independent research raises additional concerns: approximately 95% of orally ingested nucleotides are degraded by the gut and liver before reaching systemic circulation (Grimble & Westwood, 2001); healthy adults already produce their own nucleotides through de novo and salvage pathways; EFSA evaluated and rejected nucleotide health claims related to immune function; no major nutrition organization endorses nucleotide supplementation for healthy adults; and the inclusion of "ATP" as an ingredient is particularly misleading, since ingested ATP is broken down to uric acid during digestion — it does not increase cellular energy production.
-The original EAA utilization research that both brands reference was conducted without these additions.
+In 2024, PerfectAmino added seven of them to its formula.
+BodyHealth claims these additions "optimize the actual utilization system for the synthesis of protein," but has not published or cited any peer-reviewed clinical study demonstrating this in humans.
+Independent research shows approximately 95% of orally ingested nucleotides are degraded by the gut and liver before reaching systemic circulation.
+EFSA evaluated and rejected nucleotide health claims related to immune function.
+Notably, BodyHealth's own whitepaper for its sublingual NuCell product states that "the human body does not absorb nucleic acids well via the digestive tract, only assimilating an estimated five percent" — yet the nucleotides in PerfectAmino tablets and powder are swallowed.

 Has OptimalAmino conducted its own clinical research?

 Yes.
 OptimalAmino funded and completed a randomized, placebo-controlled clinical trial at the University of Tampa Human Performance Laboratory, led by Dr. Ecaterina Vasenina.
 The study investigated the impact of essential amino acid supplementation on recovery from exercise-induced muscle damage in 36 healthy, recreationally active participants across three groups: EAA, taste-matched placebo, and no-supplement control.
-The study used dual statistical methods — both traditional frequentist analysis and Bayesian probability modeling — which is a more rigorous approach than most supplement studies employ.
+The study used dual statistical methods — both traditional frequentist analysis and Bayesian probability modeling.
 Results are complete and currently being prepared for peer-reviewed publication.
 To our knowledge, PerfectAmino's parent company BodyHealth has never funded or published an independent clinical trial on its own product.

 Why is OptimalAmino so much cheaper?